 Indigenous textile art frequently uses figurative symbols to depict numerous facets of cultural beliefs, natural occurrences, and everyday life.
 These images tell stories of creation, spirituality, survival, and resiliency via the construction of a visual language.
 Indigenous philosophies frequently emphasize the harmony between people and nature, which is reflected in the intricate patterns.

-Colors: The Traditional Colour Palette
+Colors: The Traditional Color Palette

 Indigenous textile art makes extensive symbolic use of color.
-The textiles are generally connected to the local environment because colors are frequently sourced from natural sources including plants, minerals, and insects.
+The textiles are generally connected to the local environment because colors are frequently sourced from natural sources, including plants, minerals, and insects.
 Each painting has additional layers of interpretation due to the colors’ ability to represent emotions, social standings, and spiritual beliefs.

-Use in Ritual and Ceremonies: Spiritual Threads
+Use in Rituals and Ceremonies: Spiritual Threads

-Indigenous fabrics frequently have symbolic and spiritual meaning.
+Indigenous fabrics frequently have symbolic and spiritual meanings.
 They can be worn ceremonially, utilized in rites, or given as offerings to the gods.
 These textiles represent ancestor knowledge and divine favors and act as material connections to the spiritual world.

 Identity Expression through Clothes